-In this section, we review some classical results on homological stability with twisted coefficients for mapping class groups.
-In particular, these prove that all the twisted coefficient systems we consider in this paper satisfy the homological stability property and thus motivate the computations of \S\ref{sec:first_homology_group_systems}.
-Also, we recall some computations and results on the stable homology of mapping class groups with twisted coefficients, which will be used for the work of \S\ref{sec:first_homology_group_systems}.
+In this section, we review some classical results on cohomological stability with twisted coefficients for mapping class groups.
+In particular, these prove that all the twisted coefficient systems we consider in this paper satisfy the cohomological stability property and thus motivate the computations of \S\ref{sec:first_homology_group_systems}.
+Also, we recall some results on the stable cohomology of mapping class groups with twisted coefficients, which will be used for the work of \S\ref{sec:first_homology_group_systems}.